LISTS AND TABLES

 AD 45

-Likely the oldest New Testyament book.
+Likely the oldest New Testament book.
 A practical letter written by James, the brother of Jesus, focusing on living out faith through good works, perseverance in trials, and the importance of righteous living and controlling the tongue.

 Galatians